This topic describes how to use the data transmission service to migrate data from a PolarDB-X 2.0 database to a MySQL tenant of OceanBase Database.

 Full verification

-• If you have selected Incremental Synchronization but did not select all DML operations in the DML Synchronization section, you cannot select Full Verification.
+If you selected Incremental Synchronization but did not select all DML operations in the DML Synchronization section, you cannot select Full Verification.

-• Before data migration, assess the performance of the source and destination databases.
-We recommend that you perform data migration in off-peak hours.
-During full verification, the data transmission service consumes some read resources in the source and destination databases.
+Before data migration, assess the performance of the source and target databases.
+We recommend that you perform data migration during off-peak hours.
+During full verification, the data transmission service consumes some read resources in the source and target databases.
 This may increase the loads of the databases.

 Operation